Neglect Lawyers Seeking Justice For the Elderly

 Parker Scheer LLP’s personal injury lawyers have successfully represented people who have been injured or killed as a result of nursing home abuse and negligence.

-Those interested in having their potential claim reviewed by one of our nursing home abuse attorneys are encouraged to contact us by filling out the online form on our website.
-Clients can also contact us by telephone toll-free, seven days a week at (617) 886-0500.
+Those interested in having their potential claim reviewed by one of our nursing home neglect attorneys are encouraged to contact us by filling out the online form on our website.
+Clients can also contact us by telephone seven days a week at (617) 886-0500.